Buffalo Amazes Visitors With These 10 Must See Historic Sites - NewsBreak

 FREE Chicken Wings For All Buffalonians From Major Company

-This weekend the wings are free for everyone that can fit in the bar!
+You may or may not like this.
+Former Buffalo Bills' Fred Jackon is hosting the event.
 You can get free chicken wings this weekend in downtown Buffalo.
 There are two catches though and you might actually prefer the first, dramatic option rather than the second one.
+Hidden Valley Ranch is...

 Buffalo NY